1 trillion trees: What would it take, how would it work, and is it even worth it?

 You have to stop subtracting before you can add

-The first problem: The world is still losing a U.K.-sized chunk of forest each year.
+The first problem: The world is still losing a U.K.-size chunk of forest each year.
 In 2014, a huge coalition of companies and governments pledged to cut the loss of forests in half by this year, and restore 150 million hectares of land.
 Last year, they reported that the goal wasn’t on track.
 Even as many companies work to make sure that their supply chains aren’t contributing to deforestation, tropical forests are still disappearing for the sake of hamburgers or shampoo.
 In places like the Amazon rainforest in Brazil, there’s still an economic incentive to cut trees down.
 In Southeast Asia, farmers are still clearcutting jungle to grow palm oil.
 And even as some multinational corporations are starting to source it sustainably, other plantations may be selling to less scrupulous buyers in China.

 Keeping existing trees is even more important than planting more.
 “We really need to focus on protecting our existing forest first, especially primary forest,” says Jared Messinger, manager of the Global Restoration Initiative at the World Resources Institute.
 “Trees obviously take a long time to mature.
 And so when you’re cutting down standing forests that are already contributing to carbon removal and replacing them with saplings and others that will take 40 years or more to mature, the level of removal just isn’t the same.”